 Units of Novartis AG (NOVN), Europe’s second-largest drugmaker, sued three rivals asking a federal judge to stop them from selling generic copies of the drug Enablex for overactive-bladder control until a patent expires.

-Named as defendants in separate suits filed April 24 were Teva Pharmaceuticals USA Inc. of North Wales, Pennsylvania; Watson Pharmaceuticals Inc. (WPI) of Corona, California; and Anchen Pharmaceuticals Inc. of Irvine, California.
+Named as defendants in separate suits filed April 24 were Teva Pharmaceuticals USA Inc. of North Wales, Pennsylvania; Watson Pharmaceuticals Inc. (WPI:US) of Corona, California; and Anchen Pharmaceuticals Inc. of Irvine, California.

 Denise Bradley, a U.S. spokeswoman for Teva, said the company couldn’t comment on the lawsuit.
 Officials of Watson and Anchen weren’t immediately available to comment.